LuigiBlood/zelda_dawn_dusk/README.md

 However the smoking gun is the fact that the minimap loading routine, handles both overworld and dungeon minimaps (they are seperate files), yet **only the dungeon minimaps have an explicit 64DD trap that allows loading from another source.** This means that **Ura Zelda IS Master Quest**, and could be found out by looking at what the original devs intended this for.

 You could technically replace almost any game file, but the game had several revisions over its lifetime, making this feature useless as files were changing in addresses and sizes, **effectively rendering impossible most other changes unless you do specific version checks**, which, from a developer standpoint, is just too hacky to be worthwhile if you don't know when you'll stop making newer revisions of the game.

+The main problem of this implementation, is that whatever they did, it was set in stone when the first version of the game was finished.
+It is not future proof.
+If plans changed, they had to fit in what they already implemented.
 That said, **Miyamoto did evoke making a special cartridge for this instead...** which was kind of what happened since, and effectively a better way of handling this.

 ## How WE are handling 64DD integration
 However, **we're hackers, and we don't have to care about what Nintendo wanted to do,** and because disk support gives us a free entrypoint to run our own code, this disk has been pulling all sorts of tricks to make this work as close as the original hacked Debug ROM as possible. **Version specific checks, code patching on the fly, loading all the necessary files from the disk AND ROM, patch them and repoint them before the gameplay starts.** That, in a nutshell, are essentially all of the changes made to accomodate to this hack.